What is a Michigan Annual Statement?

-One of the requirements of maintaining an LLC or corporation in Michigan is filing an Annual Report (sometimes referred to as an Annual Statement).
-The Annual Report is used to confirm and update the company’s information each year with the Department of Licensing and Regulatory Affairs, such as the name and address of members, directors, or officers and the contact information for the Registered Agent.
+One of the requirements of maintaining a Limited Liability Company (LLC), corporation, or Professional Limited Liability Company (PLLC), or in Michigan, is filing an Annual Statement (sometimes referred to as an Annual Report).
+The Annual Statement is used to confirm and update the company’s information each year with the Michigan Department of Licensing and Regulatory Affairs (LARA), such as the name and address of members, directors, or officers and the contact information for the Registered Agent.

-What is Needed to File a Michigan Annual Report
+What is Needed to File a Michigan Annual Statement

-You have the option of filing your Corporation and LLC Annual Report online or by mail.
-To file online, visit the Michigan Department of Licensing and Regulatory Affairs website, otherwise you can fill out the form that is mailed or download and fill out the Annual Report Form.
+You have the option of filing your Corporation and LLC Annual Statement online or by mail.
+To file online, visit the Michigan Department of Licensing and Regulatory Affairs website, otherwise, you can fill out the form that is mailed or download and fill out the Annual Report Form.

 The report asks for information such as:

-- Name and address of the Registered Agent
+- Name and registered office address of the Resident Agent

-The cost of the Annual Report for either the Corporation and LLC is $25.
+The Annual Report filing fee for either the Michigan LLC or Corporation is $25.

 The State of Michigan has different deadlines depending on the business entity.

-LLCs: The Annual Report for LLCs in Michigan are due February 15th of each year.
+LLCs: The Annual Statement for LLCs in Michigan are due February 15th of each year.
+If the LLC was formed after September 30th, it’s not required to file an annual statement in February.

 The Department of Licensing and Regulatory Affairs office sends a reminder to the Registered Agent on file 90 days in advance of the Annual Report due date.
 Even though a reminder is sent, it’s important to make an additional reminder for yourself should you not receive it.

 My business made little or no money.
-Do I still have to file the Annual Report?
+Do I still have to file the Annual Statement?

-What happens if you don’t file the Annual Report on time?
+What happens if you don’t file the Annual Statement on time?

-LLCs are not charged a late fee however Corporations will receive a late fee of $10 per month the Annual Report is late, up to $50.
+LLCs are not charged a late fee however, Corporations will receive a late fee of $10 per month the report is late, up to $50.

 Michigan Department of Licensing and Regulatory Affairs Contact Information

-The mailing address for the Michigan Annual Report is:
+The mailing address for the Michigan Annual Statement is:

 Michigan Department of Licensing and Regulatory Affairs